gabrielchasukjin/PowerGridAttacksAnalysis/README.md

 | public appeal                 | Texas      |
 | severe weather                | Michigan   |
 | system operability disruption | California |

+As shown in the DataFrame, Washington was the leading state for the greatest proportion of outages caused by intentional attacks in all of United States.
+It was from this information we formulated our Hypothesis Question.
+We were curious to figure out if it was by chance alone that Washington (1st Place)along with Delaware (2nd Place) became the leaders of outages caused from intentional attacks.

 ## Assessment of Missingness
 ### Missingness Dependency